Inverse renormalization group of spin glasses

-The results, obtained by extending the two lattice matching renormalization group to the inverse case, are depicted in Fig.~\ref{fig:figiq}.
-The figure depicts the overlap order parameter $q$ for systems with lattice sizes $L^{(4)}_{8}=L^{(3)}_{16}=128$.
-We observe that the intersection of observables indicates the presence of a critical fixed point $\beta_{c}$.
-In addition, we observe inverse renormalization group flows in parameter space.
-Specifically, when $\beta<\beta_{c}$, $|q^{(n+1)}| > |q^{(n)}|$.
-Conversely, when $\beta>\beta_{c}$, $|q^{(n+1)}| < |q^{(n)}|$.
-This is the anticipated behavior: the renormalized system of $n+1$ inverse transformations has larger correlation length, both below and above the fixed point, when compared with the system of $n$ inverse transformations.
-Consequently, the renormalized system of $n+1$ iterative inverse transformations resides closer to the fixed point~\citep{PhysRevLett.128.081603}.
-We remark that the above statements, pertinent to the renormalization group flows, are established in a one-dimensional parameter space.
-This is achieved under the approximation that the renormalized Hamiltonian is an accurate representation of the original system at a different inverse temperature $\beta$.
+The calculation of the critical exponent $y_{h}$ is depicted in Fig.~\ref{fig:exp}.
+The configurations are obtained from an original lattice size of $L=16$ and the iterative application of inverse renormalization group transformations to construct an inversely renormalized lattice of $L'=128$.
+We recall that, in the context of the inverse renormalization group, the application of an inverse transformation increases the correlation length and drives the system towards the fixed point.
+Consequently, we expect a convergence of the critical exponent $y_{h}$ for a wide range of inverse temperatures in the vicinity of the phase transition since the inversely renormalized systems are driven closer to the critical inverse temperature.
+This observation is verified in Fig.~\ref{fig:exp}.
+We remark that the above statements, pertinent to the renormalization group flows, are established on a one-dimensional parameter space under the consideration that the renormalized Hamiltonian is an accurate representation of the original system at a different inverse temperature $\beta'$.
+Based on the results depicted in Fig.~\ref{fig:exp} for $L=16$ we approximate $y_{h}=2.689(4)$.
+We then repeat the calculation, starting from $L=8$, and obtain $y_{h}=2.694(2)$.
+We remark that systematic uncertainties in the calculation of $y_{h}$ can be considered by including additional operators in the construction of the renormalization group matrix.

-We now proceed to calculate numerically the critical exponents $\beta_{q}/\nu$, $\gamma/\nu$ of the overlap order parameter $q$ and the overlap susceptibility $\chi$ via~\citep{PhysRevLett.128.081603}: